Waziup/WaziGate/docs/System.md

 Then in the `main.go` file, the main fucntion is executed which initiates the HTTP API service over a Unix socket.

+The user interface of `wazigate-system` is located in the `ui` folder.
+It is implemented with `REACT.js`.

+All APIs source code are located in the `api` directory.

+### `/api/time.go`
+This file containes a number of functions that handle timezone of the gateway.
+By default it sets the timezone to `auto` which then it calls `func getIPBasedTimezone() (string, error)` function to get the timezone based on the public IP address of the gateway.
+The public IP address of the gateway is detemined through this online service: `http://ip-api.com/json/`